Galaxy Workflows VSCode Extension

 VSCode extension to assist in editing Galaxy Workflow files while enforcing best practices.
 Use it in combination with Planemo for the best experience developing and maintaining your Galaxy workflows.

 The extension can be installed either locally, or in a web context, like github.dev or vscode.dev.
 The aim is to support the maximum number of features in both modes but the web mode may have some limitations.

-The extension aims to focus on assist in editing Format 2 Galaxy Workflow files.
-However, the support is currently under development.
-The initial version of the extension will work with legacy Galaxy Workflow native format (documents with .ga extension) as an experiment for legacy workflow maintainers.
+The extension aims to focus on assist in editing Format 2 Galaxy Workflow (.gxwf.yml) files.
+However, it will work with legacy or native Galaxy Workflow format (documents with .ga extension) as an experiment for legacy workflow maintainers.

 Option 1: Install extension locally

 🔜 Feature not yet available but planned for future release.

 ❔ This feature may not apply to this format or not planned yet.